How Does Health Insurance Affect My Personal Injury Case?

 If your injuries are serious and far exceed the limits of PIP insurance, then you may need to pursue compensation through a personal injury claim, which seeks to establish fault and compel payment through the court system.
 A Florida personal injury claim over a car accident must be for injuries that have cost the victim more than $10,000 to be viable.

-Someone with health insurance and medical bills to pay might wonder whether they should rely on the health insurance and how doing so might affect a personal injury claim.
+Someone with health insurance and medical bills to pay might wonder whether they should rely on health insurance and how doing so might affect a personal injury claim.

 The short answer is that you should use your health care coverage to help with your medical bills after an accident up to the limits of your coverage.
 Doing so may help you avoid amassing large amounts of medical debt.
 If you file a personal injury claim and receive a settlement or court award, the proceeds would be used in part to reimburse your health insurance company.
 In the end, the insurer holding the coverage for the at-fault driver is the party that pays the damages – not you and not your health insurer.